malja/zroya/README.md

 Because win32 api does not provide access to new UWP notification system, it uses old Windows 7 like tray icon.
 It is limited to one "bubble" notification per one icon in system tray.

-I am currently working on native UWP notification library (see zroya2 branch).
+**Note**: I am currently working on native UWP notification library (see zroya2 branch).
+Version 0.1.* will be soon discontinued.

 ## Prerequisites